igodev0001/Shopify-QRCode/README.md

-# QA code scaner based product discount Shopify App
+# Scane QR code based product discount Shopify App

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.